 In respect to the clear message of the spread of the Covid-19 virus through humans around the globe from late 2019, there had two distinctly different responses by nations.
 In general terms these align with the political bias of the country, taking their lead from the different political structures of the two economic giants of the world, USA and China.
 China is a social democracy where the government, while allowing what they see as a necessary capitalist ‘virus’ to exist, keeps it firmly under control.
 The USA is a liberal democracy where huge corporate ‘donations’ to political candidates, give the corporate donors significant leverage over the decisions of government.
 China went into immediate and severe lockdown particularly at the epicentre.
 Business simply shut down.
 Health was more important than wealth.
 The USA stayed open for business, saying it was not serious, it was more important to keep trading than to take a day off.
 Until so many workers got sick and unproductive that the “Boss” ungraciously accepted the ‘sick leave’ disruption but warned he wants them back at work very quickly.
 The billionaires’ club need their businesses to keep running.
 Both the Democrats and Republicans rely on the billionaires to stay in power.

 At the same time there are other social and political issues causing much angst in the western world.
-These issues have the hand-wringing western countries hell-bent on ridding themselves of fossil fuelled energy within thirty years; hell-bent on self-flagellating for the colonisation sins of their forefathers of 6+ generations ago and hell-bent on making gender a matter of personal choice rather than of nature.
+These issues have the hand-wringing western countries hell-bent on ridding themselves of fossil fueled energy within thirty years; hell-bent on self-flagellating for the colonisation sins of their forefathers of 6+ generations ago and hell-bent on making gender a matter of personal choice rather than of nature.
 Such a state is simply a natural progression of liberalism spinning out of control with abuse of the social media platforms of the internet.
 The outcomes of all these trends are beyond rational comprehension.

 On the other hand, China is the worlds largest consumer of fossil fuels and, despite rhetoric, is continuing to build coal-powered factories.
 Modern China evolved from the austerity of hard-line communism under Mao Zedong to the social democratic system of China’s Government today.
 You certainly cannot argue with the economic success of that system as we have seen China emerge over the last four decades from an impoverished nation to an economic powerhouse now seriously challenging the USA.

 China recognises the threat of social media as a political tool to destabilise a nation and undermine its government and accordingly maintains strict control on the intrusion of social media into the lives of its citizens.
 It has also just announced a ban on under 18-year-olds from playing video games for more than three hours a week.
 8-9pm Friday, Saturday & Sunday.
 The market for video games in China alone is $US45 billion; globally it is estimated today at $US140 billion.
-When the stock market reacted sharply to this decision from China the wealth of the tech giants controlling this industry was massively impacted.
+When the stock market reacted sharply to this decision from China, the wealth of the tech giants controlling this industry was massively impacted.
 The industry’s unwitting spokespeople, the social liberals, will probably be marshalled to the online frontline for damage-control protests.
 Well-meaning social liberals have always been easy recruits for corporate agendas.
 Protecting this $140 billion (and growing} industry is a very big corporate agenda.

 Chinese authorities describe these games as spiritual opium.
 I think that would have made a lot of politically centrist western parents sit up and blink.
 Those millions of parents who are coping with the addiction of their children to virtual worlds.
 Those parents who are watching their previously bright young children morph into sleep-deprived zombies with the consequential impact on their social behaviour and mental well-being.
 Those parents who have had the right to make their own disciplining decisions legally taken from them by liberal extremists infiltrating bureaucracy, thereby giving the video gaming industry unregulated access to the children, even legally by-passing parental control.

-On the gender issue China supports the rights of trans gender people to employment and education but is balancing that with active support for masculinity in boys.
+On the gender issue China accepts the rights (even obligation) of trans gender people to employment and education but is balancing that with active support for masculinity in boys.
 China is also acting decisively to curb the right of individuals either in commerce or in celebrity status, to become excessively wealthy and through this wealth to consider themselves as mass influencers of the population’s culture.
 In the West, the liberal extremists in bureaucracy are denying parents any level of parental control on children’s gender identity decisions.
 Make no mistake, Xi Jinping has sent a very strategic message to a middle America that is already worried about the moral and political bankruptcy of their own country.

 Today the whole world is being tested on which system, social democracy or liberal democracy will emerge as the dominant global policy.
 We don’t like having our personal freedom restrained for social good but on the other hand, personal freedom is inevitably abused by self-interested individuals to the great cost of society.
 Can the Liberalism of the West survive the bleak freezing winters, transport chaos and industry shutdowns as they transfer from fossil fuels to wind and solar power?
 Can they survive the ecological impact of mining rare earth minerals to support green energy?
 Can they resolve the social problems of traumatised and roboticised youth from 24/7 exposure to manipulation by social media corporates?
 For Liberalism today faces the same challenge that Communism faced in the 20th century: economic poverty as the price of ideological inflexibility.